manojknit/AWSLambdaWorkflow/README.md

 # CloudJibe - iPromo
 ####                                                                                                     By CloudJibe
 ## Introduction
 “iPromo” - An enterprise level cloud base promotion/deal approval system.
-This application provides secure, highly available, reliable and scalable platform for promotions approvals.
-This is enterprise level application to support HTTPS and single sign-on.
+This application provides secure, highly available, reliable and scalable platform for promotion approvals.
+This is enterprise level application which provides support to HTTPS and single sign-on.

 ## Table of content
 * Agenda